jsohndata/dark-counter/README.md

-# Counter Project
+# Counter
 Coding with the students on Week 7 at Boca Code.
+Class titled "BOM (Browser Object Model) and DOM (Document Object Model)".

 ## Parameters
 - Increase counter.